 What list of things to do in Israel would be complete without a mention of eating hummus?!
 It may not seem like a ‘thing to do’ but believe me it is!
 In fact there are even restaurants dedicated to different types of hummus.
 But my favourite hummus meal was at one of the restaurants in the market in Jerusalem on our tour.
 I’m afraid I don’t know the name of the specific stand we stopped at, but I imagine most of these spots in the market will serve up similar delicious dishes – so make sure to take a break during the day to enjoy a few plates of hummus!

-10. Find The Dead Tree
+10. Find The Secret Dead Tree In Israel

 If you follow my Instagram account you will have seen that I shared some amazing photographs of the dead sea taken of Alex and I on an unusual salt formation far out into the sea.
 Not only is the salt formation unique, a dead tree that resides at this spot makes it an extra special and magical place.
 Head over to my article Where To Find A Dead Tree In The Middle Of The Dead Sea to discover the location of this incredible salt island.